floragunncom/search-guard-docs/_content/_docs_configuration_changes/configuration_sgctl.md

 {% include toc.md %}

-The Search Guard configuration for an OpenSearch/Elasticsearch cluster can be managed by either using sgctl, the [REST API](rest-api) or the [Search Guard config UI](configuration-gui).
+The Search Guard configuration for an Elasticsearch cluster can be managed by either using sgctl, the [REST API](rest-api) or the [Search Guard config UI](configuration-gui).